vedantlanjewar/Automated-multiple-email-sender/README.md

 smtplib-https://docs.python.org/3/library/smtplib.html

 There will be 2 text file.
-1) Will contain the name and email of people.
+1) Will contain the names and emails of people.
 2) The body of the message.